fiatjaf/khatru/docs/core/blossom.md

 }
 ```

 This will store blob metadata as special `kind:24242` events, but you shouldn't have to worry about it as the wrapper handles all the complexity of tracking ownership and managing blob lifecycle.
-Jut avoid reusing the same datastore that is used for the actual relay events unless you know what you're doing.
+Just avoid reusing the same datastore that is used for the actual relay events unless you know what you're doing.